Contents quick links

 6. plain language summary,

 Figures, tables and appendices must be submitted as separate files at final submission.
-Author information and acknowledgements must be included in the final submission.
+Author information and acknowledgements must be included in the final submission of text.

 Appendices and Tables